Regularized inner products of meromorphic modular forms and higher Green's functions

-In this section we restrict to $\kappa=2k\in 2\Z$ and $N=1$, but the construction can easily be generalized to subgroups.
-We also assume that $f,g$ decay like cusp forms towards the cusps, which is however no restriction by combining with the regularization in Section \ref{3.1}.
-We choose a fundamental domain $\mathcal{F}^*$ as in Section \ref{3.1} and denote the poles of $f$ and $g$ in $\mathcal{F}^*$ by $\mathfrak{z}_1,\dots,\mathfrak{z}_{r}$.
+In this section we restrict to $\kappa=2k\in 2\Z$ and $N=1$, but the construction can be easily generalized to subgroups.
+We also assume that $f$ and $g$ decay like cusp forms towards the cusps, but this restriction can be removed by combining with the regularization from Subsection \ref{3.1}.
+We choose a fundamental domain $F^*$ as in Subsection \ref{3.1} and denote the poles of $f$ and $g$ in $F^*$ by $\mathfrak{z}_1,\dots,\mathfrak{z}_{r}$.

-For an analytic function $A(s)$ in $s=(s_1,\dots,s_r)$, denote by $\mathrm{CT}_{s=0}A(s)$ the constant term of the meromorphic continuation of $A(s)$ around $s_1=\cdots =s_{r}=0$ and define
+For an analytic function $A(s)$ in $s=(s_1,\dots,s_r)$, denote by $\mathrm{CT}_{s=0}A(s)$ the constant term of the meromorphic continuation of $A(s)$ around $s_1=\cdots =s_{r}=0$, and define